200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-14-CloakandDagger.md

 categories: 2016 rpg
 ---
 ```
 You and some acquaintances have gathered in the parlor and hear a strange recording.
-One of you has arranged a macabre game of Twenty Questions--and one of you has a secret beyond that unlocked door they’d kill to keep!
+One of you has arranged a macabre game of Twenty Questions--and one of you has a secret beyond that unlocked door theyâ€™d kill to keep!

 Goals: